apache/openwhisk-apigateway/doc/management_interface.md

-Routes
+Management Interface
 ==============
 The following defines the interface for managing APIs and Tenants.
 These endpoints are exposed to port 9000.

 ## APIs

 ### PUT /v1/apis
 Create a new API.
 Note that you should first create a tenant and obtain its `tenantId`.
-For API policy definitions, see [here](policies.md).

 _body_:
 ```